TeCSAR-UNCC/DeepDive/README.md

 ```

 ## Synthesis
-Follow the below commands for running the synthesis
+Before synthesizing the circuit, make sure SYSROOT directory and Vivado environment setup file path are updated in `synth.sh` based on your installation setting, and then follow the below commands for running the synthesis:
 ```bash
 cd DeepDive
 ./synth.sh